Water cannon: United States

-Truck-based water cannon, and fire hoses used as improvised water cannons, were used widely in the United States during the 1960s for both riot control and suppressing peaceful civil rights marches, including the infamous use ordered by Eugene "Bull" Connor in Birmingham, Alabama in 1963.
-The newsreel footage of police turning water cannons and police dogs on civilians—both student protesters and bystanders alike, including children as young as six—widely viewed as shocking and inappropriate and helped turn public sympathies towards civil rights.
+Truck-based water cannon, and fire hoses used as improvised water cannons, were used widely in the United States during the 1960s for both riot control and suppressing peaceful civil rights marches, including the infamous use of fire hoses ordered by Eugene "Bull" Connor in Birmingham, Alabama in 1963.
+The newsreel footage of police turning fire hoses and police dogs on civilians—both student protesters and bystanders alike, including children as young as six during the Children's Crusage—were widely viewed as shocking and inappropriate and helped turn public sympathies towards civil rights.
 Water cannons were used in November 2016 during the Dakota Access Pipeline protests.
 In August 2020, state senator Floyd Prozanski suggested water cannons be used by police against protesters in Portland, Oregon.

 The New York City Police Department previously had a water cannon made from a 1982 Oshkosh P-4 as part of their Disorder Control Unit, which was in their fleet until at least the 2000s.
 There are no recorded instances of it ever being deployed.